clojurists-together/clojuriststogether.org/content/news/2025/Funding Announcement Q2 2025.md

 See Wiki page at https://github.com/codecombat/codecombat/wiki/Aether

-## Siyoung Buyan: Building Bridges to New Clojure Users
+## Siyoung Buyn: Scicloj - Building Bridges to New Clojure Users
 In 2025, Scicloj aims to improve the accessibility of Clojure for individuals working with data, regardless of their programming backgrounds.
 The project will initially focus on reviewing existing Scicloj libraries, analyzing their codebases, and actively using them to better